roundspecs/all_about_cp/index.md

+---
+title: All about CP
+toc-title: Table of Content
+---

 # Development
 This book is publicly developed on GitHub.
 If you find anything confusing, or you think that there is a better way to express the idea, please make a pull request.